Bank bonuses 'must be restrained'

 Last week, the European Parliament approved a deal placing new limits on bankers' bonuses from next year.

 Under the terms of the deal, bankers will receive no more than 30% of their bonus immediately and in cash, a limit that falls to 20% for larger bonuses.
-Remaining payments will be deferred and linked to long-term performance.'New chapter'
+Remaining payments will be deferred and linked to long-term performance.

 Mr Hoban was addressing an annual dinner of the British Bankers' Association (BBA) at Mansion House, where he was given a "cool reception" by bankers, according to BBC business correspondent Simon Jack.